Sex Offender Unit

 “I am pleased to introduce the QLess system,” said Sheriff Forté.
 “QLess will help ensure the health and safety of the citizens which is one of my first and foremost concerns.
 Ensuring the maximum amount of social distancing possible must be a priority to ensure everyone's health and safety.
 QLess will also improve efficiencies within the SORE Unit when dealing with the large number of individuals needing to register.
 By adding QLess, the registration process will be more efficient ensuring accurate information is available to those who navigate the registry for information on sex offenders.”

 Be Informed & Aware

 Knowledge is the 1st line of defense in protecting our children and adults alike from sexually based offenses.
 Accurate, detailed information about convicted sex offenders and their whereabouts is paramount when trying to create a safe environment in which we work, live and play.
-The public is encouraged to report any suspicious activity they observe to their local authorities and to report any information about an offender whose name is on the sex offender list to the S.O.R.E.
+The public is encouraged to report any suspicious activity they observe to their local authorities and to report any information about a sex offender registration crime to the S.O.R.E.
 Unit.